-- 7.4.1 Historic England suggests a review of a conservation area is an opportunity to identify new buildings and structures suitable for local listed status. - 7.4.2 Locally listed buildings are non-designated heritage assets; structures, places, landscapes etc which are identified by Local Planning Authorities as having some heritage significance which should be considered in the planning process. - 7.4.3 Historic England and National Government advocate the advice issued by Civic Voice with regards to establishing a criteria for inclusion on a local heritage list. - 7.4.4 Civic Voice are a national organisation who have developed a guide on how to develop a local listi41 The toolkit has been used to assess the suitability of additions to the Nuneaton and Bedworth Borough Council Local List.
-As part of the review of the Conservation Area, Nuneaton Library has been identified as a building to include on the local list.
+- 7.4.1 Historic England suggests a review of a conservation area is an opportunity to identify new buildings and structures suitable for local listed status. - 7.4.2 Locally listed buildings are non-designated heritage assets; structures, places, landscapes etc which are identified by Local Planning Authorities as having some heritage significance which should be considered in the planning process. - 7.4.3 Historic England and National Government advocate the advice issued by Civic Voice with regards to establishing a criteria for inclusion on a local heritage list. - 7.4.4 Civic Voice are a national organisation who have developed a guide on how to develop a local listi41 The toolkit was used to assess the suitability of additions to the Nuneaton and